Capitalism in the video game market

 In the January issue of Play magazine, you penned an article titled “A simple request, really…” In this wish of resolutions for the gaming industry, you called for female characters to receive “breast reductions” and character to be “written into our characters.”
 I share your hopes, but I do not go about the matter in the same way.

 I employ more than your magazines current zero women, for example.
-I do not work for an editor who is portrayed as having women draped all over him with a smirk on his face, nor does my editor write reviews in which he names “breathtaking female lead,” or “ultra-hot leading lady” as one of only a few positive points. → The Lord of the Rings: The Fellowship of the Read
+I do not work for an editor who is portrayed as having women draped all over him with a smirk on his face, nor does my editor write reviews in which he names “breathtaking female lead,” or “ultra-hot leading lady” as one of only a few positive points. → What is word?
+Baby don’t read me.

 Review – Baten Kaitos